 It is determined that the submitted data is not usable.

 Success of the case development program depends on timely and accurate data submittal, review, and support of the development of each base case.
-An Area Coordinator or Member System not meeting a scheduled response date listed in the Data Bank Compilation Schedule section of the PCC Handbook with a usable response could result in a delay in the case development schedule if left uncorrected.
+A Planning Coordinator not meeting a scheduled response date listed in the Data Bank Compilation Schedule with a usable response could result in a delay in the case development schedule if left uncorrected.

 Examples of unusable data:

-Data from two neighboring Area Coordinators whose inter-area schedules do not match; and
+Data from two neighboring Planning Coordinators with inter-area schedules that do not match; and

-Data with such significant problems that it cannot be used for the comment phase development process which, therefore, delays the progress of the case development.
+Data with such significant problems that it cannot be used for the comment phase development process which; therefore, delays the progress of the case development.

-Any unusable data received by the Area Coordinator or WECC staff must be corrected by the responsible party so as to not further impair the schedule or it will be rectified in accordance with this Late Data Procedure, as will any late data or anticipated late data.
+Any unusable data received by the WECC staff must be corrected by the Planning Coordinator so as to not further impair the schedule or it will be rectified in accordance with this Late Data Procedure, as will any late data or anticipated late data.

-Area Coordinator and Staff Responsibilities
+Planning Coordinator and Staff Responsibilities

-It is the responsibility of every “data owner” to submit timely and accurate data in accordance with the Data Bank Compilation Schedule and the Case Description sheet in the data request letter.
-If, however, in the judgment of the Area Coordinator, it appears that the original schedule will be impaired due to late data submittal or submittal of unusable data, it will be the responsibility of the Area Coordinator to provide the data for the Member System regarding the case in question.
-A schedule can be impaired either by data being submitted after the scheduled due date or with the submittal of unusable data, even if it is submitted on time.
-In either instance, there is potential for schedule impairment.
+It is the responsibility of Planning Coordinators to submit timely and accurate data in accordance with the Data Bank Compilation Schedule and the Case Description sheet in the data request letter.
+A schedule can be impaired either by data being submitted after the scheduled due date or by the submission of unusable data, even if it is submitted on time.

-If, in the judgment of WECC staff, it appears that the schedule will be impaired due to lack of usable data response by the Area Coordinator, it will be the responsibility of WECC staff to provide the data for the case in question.
+If, in the judgment of WECC staff, it appears that the schedule will be impaired due to lack of usable data response by the Planning Coordinator, it will be the responsibility of WECC staff to provide the data for the case in question.

 Actions to Take

-There are two actions specified by this procedure in the event that the Area Coordinator or WECC staff has to exercise its late data responsibilities for a delinquent entity.
+There are two actions specified by this procedure in the event the WECC staff has to exercise its late data responsibilities for a delinquent entity.
 The first is the action of assuming the responsibility for submitting the data and the second is the notification of such action.
-If the staff or the Area Coordinator takes over the responsibility for the submittal of data for the delinquent entity, the data to be submitted should always be the best data available in the judgment of the person submitting the data.
+If the staff takes over the responsibility for the submittal of data for the delinquent entity, the data to be submitted should always be the best data available in the judgment of the person submitting the data.
 The data should be submitted in such a way that the original schedule is maintained or not further impaired.

-At the time the Area Coordinator takes over data submittal responsibility for the Member System:
+At the time the WECC Staff takes over data submittal responsibility for a Planning Coordinator:

-The Area Coordinator will immediately notify the staff.

-The staff will then notify the WECC Member Representative of the Member System and copy the notification of the action taken to:
+The WECC staff will notify the Planning Coordinator and copy the notification of the action taken to:

-PCC and TSS representatives of the Member System; and
+PCC and TSS representatives of the Planning Coordinator; and

-All Area Coordinators and Sub-Coordinators directly involved.
+SRWG.

 When the case involved is an operating case for OTC studies, the staff will send a notification letter to:

-The PCC, TSS and SRWG chairs;

-All of TSS and SRWG; and

 The Operating Committee (OC) and the Operating Transfer Capability Policy Group Study Group (OTCPGSG).